Aaronmaiden666/Viruses/README.md

 Remember!
 I use a BSD 2-Clause "Simplified" License so make sure you include The Licencse file in anything you do, failure to do so may be classed as Plagiarism.

 -----------------------------------------------------------------------------------------------------------------------------------------
+-I Love U.vbs (https://github.com/My-RaspberryPi/Viruses/blob/master/I%20Love%20U.vbs)

+->In this file I have created a truly awesome virus that, no doubt is almost exactly the same as the